For Ukrainians2026-03-19T13:53:51+01:00

 We kindly refer you to official information from the German authorities for legally binding advice.
 The information below is a general explanation and does not replace individual legal assessment.

-Ukrainian nationals may enter Germany without a visa under the EU’s Temporary Protection framework.
+Ukrainian nationals can enter Germany without a visa under the EU’s Temporary Protection framework.

-However, Temporary Protection can only be granted in one EU country at a time.
+However, Temporary Protection can only be granted in one EU country.

 Re:Match can only involve participants who do not have Temporary Protection in any EU country or have had at any point in the past.

-If a participant relocates to Germany through the Re:Match process and meets the legal requirements, they may apply for a German residence permit under the applicable legal framework at that time.
+If a participant relocates to Germany through the Re:Match process and meets the legal requirements, they can apply for a German residence permit under the applicable legal framework at that time.

 The exact legal status depends on individual circumstances and the regulations in force when the application is made.